 The School District is exposed to various risks of loss related to torts; theft of, damage to and destruction of assets; errors or omissions; job related illness or injuries to employees; and natural disasters.
-Except as described below, the School District carries commercial insurance for these risks.
-Settled claims resulting from these insured risks have not exceed commercial insurance coverage in any of the past three fiscal years.
+The School District carries commercial insurance for risk of loss associated with automobile risks and flood risks.
+Settled claims resulting from these insured risks have not exceeded commercial insurance coverage in any of the past three fiscal years.